gluster/glusterfs/doc/developer-guide/logging-guidelines.md

 - `GF_LOG_D()`: log a debug message
 - `GF_LOG_T()`: log a trace message

-All macros receive a string, representing the domain of the log message, and the message itself.
-The additional data of the message is passed after the message name between parenthesis.
+All macros receive a string, representing the domain of the log message.
+For INFO or higher messages, the name of the messages is passed, including all additional data between parenthesis.
+In case of DEBUG and TRACE messages, a message definition follows.

-> Example:
+Example:
->

 > ```c
 >     GF_LOG_I(this->name, MSG_TEST(10, "something", ENOENT));
 > ```